-Freshworks modernized the K-12 Next Generation network for the BC Ministry of Education with Microsoft Dynamics.
+Freshworks modernized the K-12 Next Generation network for the BC Ministry of Education with Microsoft Dynamics development.
 The new system is servicing over 1,600 public schools across British Columbia.

 FreshWorks Studio partnered with ITK Consulting to create a customized solution for the BC Ministry of Education — which became the first online Dynamics 365 case management solution in the B.C.
 Government.

 The BC Ministry of Education oversees the school system in British Columbia.
 The K – 12 Next Generation Network (K12NGN) is a large network providing connectivity and security services to over 1,600 BC public schools grouped in 60 school districts with over 20 contracts.